These eco friendly musicians are absolute rock stars – in more ways than one!

 But that’s not where Pink’s eco-commitments stop.
 As well as being fond of the flora, protects the fauna.
 She is an avid supporter of PETA and has spoken out against sheep cruelty and Australia’s wool industry.
 She’s also backed the animal rights group in its stance against horse-drawn carriages.
 Pink is truly a role model for those looking to maintain a healthy lifestyle and those looking to protect animals everywhere.

 In the spring of 2010, Drake embarked on his first-ever tour as a headliner in association with Reverb’s Campus Consciousness Tour, which began with Guster in 2006.
 The CCT works to link artists with environmental student groups at schools across the country to raise awareness through literature and activities in tents on the concert grounds, like eco-friendly screen printing from Studio 3, an organic textile company.
-The ‘Take Care’ rapper is certainly trying to ‘take care’ of the planet.
+The ‘Take Care’ rapper is certainly trying to ‘take care’ of the planet by helping to educate the public about environmental issues!

 3. Maroon 5